zhangqian923735/Machine-Learning/README.md

-# Some methods for classifying the shape of magnetic microspheres
+# Some methods for classifying the shape of magnetic microspheres.